Whistler bylaws are adopted by Council and enforced by Bylaw Services.

 The Bylaw process begins with a need identified by either a member of the public, municipal administration or Council.

 A need may be brought to the municipality’s or Council’s attention by a member of the public.
-Municipal staff, if directed, will look into the matter and make a decision as to whether it is best dealt with by creating a bylaw or if there is another solution.
+Municipal staff, if directed, will look into the matter and decide whether to create a bylaw or find another solution.

 The decision to create or not create a bylaw may involve researching the following information:

 If staff are given direction to proceed with a bylaw it will be presented to Council at a Regular Meeting and given three readings.
-Some bylaws need to be taken through a Public Hearing process and get approval through a provincial body such as the Ministry of Transportation and Infrastructure.
+Some bylaws need to be taken through a public hearing process and get approval through a provincial body such as the Ministry of Transportation and Infrastructure.
+Provincial legislation prohibits public hearings on some land use zoning amendment bylaws or permits municipalities not to hold a public hearing.

-Once a bylaw goes through three readings it will be adopted and the bylaw will come into effect once it is signed by the Mayor and the Municipal Clerk.
+Once a bylaw goes through three readings it will be adopted and the bylaw comes into effect once it is signed by the Mayor and the Municipal Clerk.